Posts Tagged ‘dog’

 • Gan Cao (licorice root)

-I often add San Leng (scirpus rhizome) and E Zhu (turmeric) to this formula to enhance its effect against cancer.
+I usually add San Leng (scirpus rhizome) and E Zhu (turmeric) to this formula to enhance its effect against cancer.
 Studies done on these two herbs show that they have a significant effect in inducing apoptosis (cell death) in cancer cells.

 The main effects of this formula involves taking blood away from tumor cells and moving it to the parts of the body which need it.
 However Chai Hu has direct effects in killing cancer cells as discussed in the article about Xiao Chai Hu Tang.
 Tao Ren contains the same bound form of cyanide found in apricot seeds, which has a strong effect on cancer cells but spares normal cells.